kennetha123/Boss-Engine/README.md

 # Boss-Engine

-Welcome to my Game Engine!
-Through this engine i will study most of opengl using GLFW and GLAD.
-The code written in C++ and i hope we can learn something together through this engine learning.

-Libraries include in the engine :
+An Engine for learning purpose, written in C++ and aimed to be a lightweight, focused on Windows architecture.
+This engine will following what Unity 3D engine core features had, in the future.

+## Required Tool :

+- Visual Studio 2019
+- Windows 10 or later (only support x64 right now)

+## How to install :

+- Run GenerateProjects.bat
+- Open BossEngine.sln
+- Compile and build the project, and you ready to go!

+## Roadmap :

+- Complete Rendering API abstraction for Boss Engine
+- Camera + Control
+- Material System
+- Independent Shader
-- GLFW
+- Textures
-- GLAD
+- Profiling
-- Assimp
+- Scene Viewport
-- glm
+- Scene Management
-- ImGUI
+- TBD